-Person Directed Services and Supports Project Summary
+Participant-Directed Services Project Summary

-We will take the learnings of the project we completed in December, 2017, apply them to the current project and with new activities, initiatives and partners, expand the work of the previous project so that Participant Directed Services and Supports will become a household word for those using services and supports in PA.
+We will take the learnings of the project we completed in December, 2017, apply them to the current project and with new activities, initiatives and partners, expand the work of the previous project so that Participant-Directed Services will become a household word for those using services and supports in PA.
 Individuals with disabilities, families and other stakeholders will not only choose PDS as their preferred means of service delivery, but will understand the intricacies of self-direction and will be provided with multiple opportunities to tell their stories of the successes and challenges of PDS.

-The Institute on Disabilities will take a two-fold approach to building an evidence-base for the expansion of person-driven services in PA.
+The Institute on Disabilities will take a two-fold approach to building an evidence-base for the expansion of participant-directed services in PA.
 First, the Institute will conduct a review of studies of Cash and Counseling models and brokering practices.
 Second, the demonstration project will be evaluated, looking at quality of life, met/unmet needs, satisfaction and cost effectiveness.
-This research will inform the demonstration project and be used in systems advocacy efforts as we work toward person-driven services.
+This research will inform the demonstration project and be used in systems advocacy efforts as we work toward participant-directed services.

 Sustainable Self-Directed Care in Pennsylvania's Behavioral Health System